scidam/solver/README.rst

 Module provides an easy way to solve various problems that require calculations.
 Lets imagine a problem formulated in a text file using a some template language.
-Some places within the problem formulation text coresspond to variables that have default values.
+Some places within the problem formulation text correspond to variables that have default values.
 What does `to solve a problem` mean in this context?
-To solve the problem is to 1) define output template (used to render solution), 2) write code that exploits input variables, 3) setup output variables in the code and, finally, 4) render the solution template.
+To solve the problem is to 1) define output template (used to render solution), 2) write code that exploits input variables, 3) set up output variables in the code and, finally, 4) render the solution template.
 With help of solver classes these steps of getting a problem solution can be made easily.